Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Conclusions and Discussions

 To conclude, we have studied in detail the effects of inter-granular friction and initial conditions on the structural characteristics of 2D granular assemblies.
 We have shown that structure can be analysed quantitatively, using the quadron description\cite{BaBl02,BlEd03}.
 In particular, we have established that a number of distributions collapse onto single curves, pointing to a `universal'-like structural characteristics that are independent not only of initial state, but also of the friction coefficient.
 These are significant results, whose implications are discussed at the end of this section.

-The raw quadron volume distribution, which is key for the statistical mechanics of granular matter\cite{BlEd03,BlEd06,HiBl12}, changes systematically towards larger values with increasing friction coefficient $\mu$ and hence with decreasing mean coordination number $\bar{z}$.
+The raw quadron volume distribution, which is key for the Edwards formulation of volumetric granular statistical mechanics \cite{EdOa89a,EdOa89b,BlEd03,BlEd06,HiBl12}, changes systematically towards larger values with increasing friction coefficient $\mu$ and hence with decreasing mean coordination number $\bar{z}$.
 However, when normalised by the mean quadron volume, it collapses nicely onto a single curve.
 Following the insight proposed by Frenkel et al.\cite{Fretal08}, we have traced this to a similar collapse of the conditional PDFs $P(V_q/\bar{V}_g\mid e)$ for every cell order $e$, except for small, but insightful, deviations for large $e$, which are discussed below.

-The common wisdom in the soil mechanics literature is that the relation between the the mean coordination number, $\bar{z}$, and the packing fraction $\phi$ depends on the initial state, as shown in Figure \ref{fig:packing_fraction}.
-However, prompted by the observation that the collapse appears once the rattlers are disregarded in the quadron partition of the granular space, we have examined this relation as a function of rattlers-free packing fraction $\phi'$.
-We discover that, with this correction, the dependence on the initial states disappears and all the relations collapse onto a single curve, $\bar{z}(\phi')$.
+Suggestions that there is a relation between the mean coordination number, $\bar{z}$ and the packing fraction date back to 1929 \cite{smith1929packing}, but later studies showed that such a relation depends also on the initial conditions \cite{Mitchell-Soga-2005,silbert2010,katagiri2014variations}.
+The idea that an initial-state-independent relation could exist if rattlers are disregarded, was implied, but not stated as such, in \cite{Meetal10}.
+The collapse we observed \cite{MaBl14} of the quadron volume conditional distributions, which disregards rattlers, supports this view.
+However, we found in \cite{MaBl14} that the model proposed in \cite{Meetal10} leads to an incorrect $\bar{z}-\phi'$ relation and our analysis, described in more detail here, agrees better with the numerical simulations of frictional particles presented here.
 This is consistent with our observation that the plot of $\bar{V}_q$ as a function of $\bar{z}$ is also independent of the initial state.
 Since rattlers do not support forces in our systems, these results carry a fundamental significance - they suggest that the packing fraction, the mean coordination number, the quadron volume distribution and generally the structure are linked directly to the manner in which stresses are transmitted.
 While this gives insight into the structure of the system, it should be remembered that it is difficult to estimate the packing fraction of rattlers in real experiments and it is unclear at this stage how to use this insight for engineering applications.